What to Include in a Brand Kit: Designing for a Cohesive Identity

 Step 1: Discovery - Research & Analysis

-Internal Analysis: Assess your current brand's strengths, weaknesses, and unique selling points.
+Internal Analysis: Assess your current brand’s strengths, weaknesses, and unique selling points, including how effectively your brand communicates its ethos and values.

 Step 2: Brand Positioning - Establishing Your Brand's Foundation